johanley/pei-daylight-saving-time/README.md

 			-4:00	Canada	A%sT
 ```

-The `RULES` refers to these entries:
+The `RULES` column above refers to these entries:

 ```
 # Rule	NAME	FROM	TO	-	IN	ON	AT	SAVE	LETTER/S